Updated November 6, 2020

 Healthcare Basics

-• Performing a chicken health check: All of the chickens in your care need to be regularly evaluated from their comb to their toes in order to catch any health problems early on for successful treatment.
+- Performing a chicken health checkThe Open Sanctuary Project uses the term "health check" to describe health evaluations performed by caregivers who are not licensed veterinarians.
+While regular health checks are an important part of animal care, they are not meant to be a replacement for a physical exam performed by a licensed veterinarian.: All of the chickens in your care need to be regularly evaluated from their comb to their toes in order to catch any health problems early on for successful treatment.
 An expert or veterinarian can give you hands-on training so you can give health checks quickly, efficiently, and with the least stress possible for the chicken.

 Chicken Treatments

-• Dropper/ syringe feeding and gastric intubation for chickens: If a chicken is in too much pain to peck at food (such as a recently rescued industry bird who has been debeaked), you will need to learn how to feed them using a dropper or syringe.
+- Dropper/ syringe feeding and gastric intubationthe introduction of a tube into a hollow organ (such as the esophagus or trachea) for chickens: If a chicken is in too much pain to peck at food (such as a recently rescued industry bird who has been debeaked), you will need to learn how to feed them using a dropper or syringe.
 There is a very specific way to place the liquid in their mouth and hold their head.
 Failing to learn the right technique could cause aspiration and death.
 In situations where a chicken will not, or cannot, eat on their own and syringe feeding is not appropriate, the chicken will need to be fed with a feeding tube.
 Gastric intubation absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.

 Necessary Practices For Responsible Chicken Guardianship